 Robert Clark's publications on paper include History and Myth in American Fiction (1984); James Fenimore Cooper: New Critical Essays (1985); English Studies in Transition (1993), edited with Piero Boitani; the New Casebook on 'Sense and Sensibility' and 'Pride and Prejudice" (1994); and The Arnold Anthology of British and Irish Writing in English (1997), edited with Thomas Healy.
-He has also prepared editions of Austen, Fenimore Cooper and Defoe for Everyman Books and published essays on Fielding, Austen, Dickens, Henry James, Angela Carter and Michael Ondaatje, and edited a collection of essays on The Spectator for a special issue of Media History (14:3 December 2008).
-He is currently completing work on Austen’s Geographies, a collection of essays by various hands, and a critical monograph entitled Jane Austen and the Transformation of Capital, which is an extensive study of how Austen's work is engaged with contemporary political events during the French wars, and notably conscious of the shift from customary to free-market capitalism.
-A chapter from this study was recently published as “Mansfield Park and the Moral Empire”, Persuasions 26 (2014), 136-150.
-An essay on a slightly different tack will be published in Persuasions Online in December 2015: “Wilderness and Shrubbery in Austen’s Works”, and another synoptic piece appeared as “Is this the real Mansfield Park?”
+He has also prepared editions of Austen, Fenimore Cooper and Defoe for Everyman Books, published essays on Fielding, Austen, Dickens, Henry James, Angela Carter and Michael Ondaatje, and edited a collection of essays on The Spectator for a special issue of Media History (14:3 December 2008).
+In 2016 Palgrave will publish Austen’s Geographies, a collection of essays by colleagues he has encouraged to address this title, and he will complete Jane Austen and the Transformation of Capital, which is an extensive study of how Austen's work is engaged with contemporary political events during the French wars, and notably conscious of the shift from customary to free-market capitalism.
+A chapter from this study was recently published as “Mansfield Park and the Moral Empire”, Persuasions 26 (2014), 136-150, and another synoptic piece appeared as “Is this the real Mansfield Park?”
 Country Life, September 2nd 2015, 51-55.
+An essay on a slightly different tack will be published in Persuasions Online on 16th December 2015: “Wilderness and Shrubbery in Austen’s Works”, which offers an short history of the wilderness garden and commentary on how Austen uses it in Mansfield Park

 Robert Clark has wide interests in the history of literature and of ideas, especially political theory and psychoanalysis, and has contributed numerous essays to The Literary Encyclopedia.
-He is also developing our companion site Mapping Writing and writing and lecturing internationally about Jane Austen and her times.
+He lectures internationally about Jane Austen and her times and is also developing our companion site Mapping Writing.
 He was elected a Fellow of the Royal Society of Arts in 1996 and a Foundation Fellow of the English Association in 2001.
 He served as Chairman of the Advisory Committee for the UK Humanities Hub (2000-2005) and has twice served on the Executive of the Council for College and University English in the UK.
-He lives in London and continues as a Senior Fellow at UEA.